microsoft/vscode-docs/docs/remote/containers.md

 ### `devcontainer.json`

-As mentioned above, `.devcontainer/devcontainer.json` tells VS Code where to look for the containers it should provision and or connect to.
+As mentioned above, `.devcontainer/devcontainer.json` tells VS Code where to look for the containers it should create or connect to.
 The intent of `devcontainer.json` is conceptually similar to VS Code's `launch.json` for debugging, but focused on launching (or attaching to) your development container instead.
 We'll cover the different properties of the file in the sections below.

 ### Working with a developer sandbox